Entropic repulsion of Gaussian free field on high-dimensional Sierpinski carpet graphs: Abstract

 \section{Abstract}

-Consider the free field on a fractal graph based on a high-dimensional Sierpinski carpet (\emph{e.g.} Menger sponge), that is, a centered Gaussian field whose covariance is the Green's function for simple random walk on the graph.
-Moreover assume that a "hard wall" is imposed at height zero so that the field stays positive everywhere.
+Consider the free field on a fractal graph based on a high-dimensional Sierpinski carpet (\emph{e.g.} the Menger sponge), that is, a centered Gaussian field whose covariance is the Green's function for simple random walk on the graph.
+Moreover assume that a ``hard wall" is imposed at height zero so that the field stays positive everywhere.
 We prove the leading-order asymptotics for the local sample mean of the free field above the hard wall on any transient Sierpinski carpet graph, thereby extending a result of Bolthausen, Deuschel, and Zeitouni for the free field on $\mathbb{Z}^d$, $d \geq 3$, to the fractal setting.
-Our proof utilizes the theory of transient regular Dirichlet forms, in conjunction with the relative entropy, coarse graining, and conditioning arguments introduced in the previous literature.\\

 \emph{Keywords:} Gaussian free field, random surfaces, fractals, Dirichlet forms, Mosco convergence.

 \emph{2010 MSC subject classification:} 31C15, 60G60, 82B41.